To receive important letters about overpayment recovery waivers, please ensure your mailing address is updated in your IDES account.

 - You received the overpaid benefits without fault on your part; and

-- Recovery of the overpayment would be against equity and good conscience; and
+- Recovery of the overpayment would be against equity and good conscience (see glossary for definition); and

 For federally funded benefits:

-For federally funded benefits, such as Pandemic Unemployment Assistance (PUA), Federal Pandemic Unemployment Compensation (FPUC), Pandemic Emergency Unemployment Compensation (PEUC), Mixed Earner Unemployment Compensation (MEUC), and the first week of benefits funded by the federal government, benefits that were overpaid will not have to be repaid if IDES determines that the overpayments were established through no fault of the claimant; and the recovery of the overpayment would be against “equity and good conscience.”
+For federally funded benefits, such as Pandemic Unemployment Assistance (PUA), Federal Pandemic Unemployment Compensation (FPUC), Pandemic Emergency Unemployment Compensation (PEUC), Lost Wages Assistance (LWA), Mixed Earners Unemployment Compensation (MEUC), and the first week of benefits funded by the federal government, benefits that were overpaid will not have to be repaid if IDES determines that the overpayments were established through no fault of the claimant; and the recovery of the overpayment would be against “equity and good conscience" (see glossary for definition).

 For all unemployment insurance programs: